 B3460 Prodigal Daughter: A Journey With Mary

-Prodigal Daughter: My Journey With Mary
+Prodigal Daughter: A Journey With Mary

 By Patricia A. Santy, MD, OP.
 “My story is one of a serial sinner who was in denial about God and Truth, and who but for the grace of God and the intercession of Mary, would never have found either,” writes the author in the introduction to her story.
 Raised in a severely dysfunctional family, young Patricia Santy prayed rosaries begging God to prevent her parents’ divorce.
 When He didn’t, she angrily rejected Him and set out to become a self-directed, self-made woman—an “anti-Mary,” as she describes herself.
 Swallowing the culture’s lies about womanhood and motherhood, she worked for NASA and was even the flight doctor for the crew of the ill-fated Challenger.